AF-1/sobras/lms-on-macos/README.md

 That should be it.<br><br>

 ### Editing the script
 You can edit the script, of course: change time values, add more conditions or apps Narcolepsy should monitor.
-If Narcolepsy doesn't put your mac to sleep try setting **debug output** to **true** for more detailled information.<br><br>
+If Narcolepsy doesn't put your mac to sleep try setting **debug output** to **true** for more detailed information.<br><br>

 ### Notes
 * *Narcolepsy* will not put your mac to sleep if **any** of your players is still active/switched on.
-* If you edit the script and save it as an application you have to start the app afterwards so macOS can ask you for the required permissions.
+* If you edit the script and save it as an application, you have to start the app afterwards so macOS can ask you for the required permissions.
 Unfortunately, every edit seems to require a regranting of permissions.
 <br><br>

 _*_ based on the 2012 script by Kynan Shook & Torben Schreiter